-2 dead, 1 arrested after shooting in Germany; motive unclear
+2 dead, 1 arrested after shooting near synagogue in Germany

-BERLIN — Several shots were fired Wednesday in the eastern German city of Halle, leaving two people dead as the suspected assailants fled, police said.
-The exact target of the attack was not clear, since it took place near a synagogue and a kebab shop, witnesses said.
+BERLIN (AP) — Several shots were fired Wednesday in the eastern German city of Halle, leaving two people dead as the suspected assailants fled, police said.
+One person was killed near a synagogue on the Jewish holy day of Yom Kippur and a witness reported that a nearby kebab shop also was attacked.

 Police said in a tweet that the suspects fled in a car, and soon after reported that one person had been arrested.
-They gave no information about that person or reasons why they thought the attack was carried out by multiple assailants.
+They gave no information about that person, or the suspected target or targets, or why they thought the attack may have been carried out by multiple assailants.

+A Jewish leader said one assailant had tried to force his way into the synagogue Wednesday on Yom Kippur, when synagogues are busy, but did not get in.

 Officers were out in force across Halle, a city of 240,000, hunting down more suspects and urging residents to stay at home or indoors.
-The railway station in Halle was closed as a precaution.
+The city’s train station was closed down as a precaution.

-Police gave no details about the target, or targets, of the attack but federal prosecutors, who handle cases involving suspected terrorism or national security, took over the investigation.
+Federal prosecutors, who in Germany handle cases involving suspected terrorism or national security, took over the investigation.

 A video clip broadcast by regional public broadcaster MDR showed a man in a helmet and an olive-colored top getting out of a car and firing four shots from behind the vehicle from a long-barreled gun.
 It wasn’t clear what he was shooting at.